-Entering projects with little consideration of quality can be costly in numerous ways.
-Let's look at the cost of having no quality management plan.
+Starting projects with little consideration of quality can be costly in numerous ways.
+Let's look at the cost of poor quality.
 Then, we will explore how to develop a practical quality management plan.

 First, we may not meet the customer's needs and expectations.

 Second, the cost of corrective action and defect repair may be higher than expected.